-It is widely acknowledged that 1 Peter 2:5, 9-10 (especially verse 9) and Revelation 1:6 apply to Christians the promise which the LORD made to the Jewish nations in Exodus 19:6: "but you shall be for me a priestly kingdom and a holy nation" (cf. Isa 61:6).
-479 The Epistle of Peter (my focus here) follows not the MT text of Exodus 19:6 but the LXX: humeis de esesthe moi basileion hierateuma kai ethnos hagion tauta ta hrēmata ereis tois huiois Israēl ("but you shall be to me a royal priesthood and a holy nation; and these are the words which you shall speak to the sons of Israel").
+It is widely acknowledged that 1 Peter 2:5, 9-10 (especially verse 9) and Revelation 1:6 apply to Christians the promise which the LORD made to the Jewish nations in Exodus 19:6: "but you shall be for me a priestly kingdom and a holy nation" (cf. Isaiah 61:6).
+The Epistle of Peter (my focus here) follows not the MT text of Exodus 19:6 but the LXX: humeis de esesthe moi basileion hierateuma kai ethnos hagion tauta ta hrēmata ereis tois huiois Israēl ("but you shall be to me a royal priesthood and a holy nation; and these are the words which you shall speak to the sons of Israel").

 A careful comparative analysis of 1 Peter 2:9 with the LXX version of Exodus 19:6 reveals fundamental similarities and differences.
-To begin, instead of offering a literal translation of the MT's mamleket kohānîm, the LXX replaces the plural "priests" (heireis) with the singular hierateuma, and the qualifiers associated with it serve to qualify a collective group of
+To begin, instead of offering a literal translation of the MT's mamleket kohānîm, the LXX replaces the plural "priests" (heireis) with the singular hierateuma, and the qualifiers associated with it serve to qualify a collective group of persons indicated by the pronoun "you" (MT: 'attem; LXX, humeis de) who are opposed to another category of persons.

-&lt;sup>477 Brueggemann, "Exodus," 401.

-&lt;sup>478 Fiorenza, Priester für Gott, 152-54; Vanhohe, Old Testament, 248.

-&lt;sup>479 See Jean Galot, The Theology of the Priesthood (San Francisco: Ignatius Press, 2005), 105; Albert Cardinal Vanhoye, Old Testament Priests and the New Priest According to the New Testament (Gracewing: St. Bede's Publication, 2009) 241-42; Gerald O'Collins and Michael Keenan Jones, Jesus Our Priest: A Christian Approach to the Priesthood of Christ (Oxford: University Press, 2012), 27.

-&lt;sup>480 See details of this analysis in Vanhoye, Old Testament, 250-55, which is closely followed in this study.

-persons indicated by the pronoun "you" (MT: 'attem; LXX, humeis de) who are opposed to another category of persons.
 In the Greek of both the LXX and the NT, the two sentences bear identical beginnings, hymeis de ("but you"), and contain similar titles: basileion hierateuma ("royal priesthood") and ethnos hagion ("holy nation").
+This is why Jean Galot affirms that "the

+&lt;sup>38 Fiorenza, Priester für Gott, 152-54; Vanhohe, Old Testament, 248.

+&lt;sup>39 See Jean Galot, The Theology of the Priesthood (San Francisco: Ignatius Press, 2005), 105; Albert Cardinal Vanhoye, Old Testament Priests and the New Priest According to the New Testament (Gracewing: St. Bede's Publication, 2009) 241-42; Gerald O'Collins and Michael Keenan Jones, Jesus Our Priest: A Christian Approach to the Priesthood of Christ (Oxford: University Press, 2012), 27.

+&lt;sup>40 See details of this analysis in Vanhoye, Old Testament, 250-55, which is closely followed in this study.

-His is why Jean Galot affirms that "the mention of the royal priesthood is expanded more on the basis of the same text from the Book of Exodus (Ex 19:6): 'so that you too, the holy priesthood that offers the spiritual sacrifices which Jesus Christ has made acceptable to God, may be living stones making spiritual houses'(I Pet 2:5); '... you are a chosen race, a royal priesthood, a consecrated nation, a people set apart to sing the praises of God who called you out of darkness into his wonderful light' (I Pet 2:9)."
-Here
+&lt;sup>41 Vanhoye, Old Testament, 251.
+See also page 249 for Vanhoye's interesting analysis of the Greek suffix- ma: "This suffix gives a concrete meaning to the words it helps to form.
+It indicates neither quality nor a function, mention of the royal priesthood is expanded more on the basis of the same text from the Book of Exodus (Exodus 19:6): 'so that you too, the holy priesthood that offers the spiritual sacrifices which Jesus Christ has made acceptable to God, may be living stones making spiritual houses'(I Peter 2:5); '... you are a chosen race, a royal priesthood, a consecrated nation, a people set apart to sing the praises of God who called you out of darkness into his wonderful light' (I Peter 2:9)."

 In other words, the term hierateuma has fundamentally the same meaning in 1 Peter 2:9 as in Exodus 19:6, where it is applied to the Israelites as a whole: "you will be for me," says God, "a hierateuma, a group of people exercising the priestly function."
 In choosing this translation, the LXX that 1 Peter 2:9 follows has then added to the MT texts a cooperate aspect which did not appear in the simple plural kohānîm, "priests"; or, more precisely, it has extended to the priesthood the corporate aspect which was expressed in the MT by terms of the contexts "kingdom" and "nation."
-483